Characters from the Postal video game franchise.

 - The Ghost: In Postal 2.
 He actually shows up in Postal III and Paradise Lost, however.

 The head of the Postal Babes, she allies herself with the Dude as the story progresses.
-Eventually, she sets up a security force.
+Eventually, she sets up a security force and assists the Dude periodically during the Good Path.

 - Big Bad Wannabe: While she or at least the demon possessing her was directly behind most of the games events, it becomes clear at the end that shes nothing more than a pawn to the Devil.